Simon Sebag Montefiore Keynote Speaker

 Simon Sebag Montefiore's Biography

-Simon Sebag Montefiore is an award-winning and best-selling author.
+Simon Sebag Montefiore is an award-winning and internationally known best-selling author and broadcaster.

 Simon’s books are published in over 40 languages.
 Catherine the Great & Potemkin (2011) was short-listed for the Samuel Johnson, Duff Cooper, and Marsh Biography Prizes.
 Stalin: The Court of the Red Tsar (2007) won the History Book of the Year Prize at the British Book Awards.
 Young Stalin (Phoenix, 2008) won the Costa Biography Award (UK), the LA Times Book Prize for Biography (US), Le Grand Prix de la Biographie Politique (France) and the Kreisky Prize for Political Literature (Austria).